 “Hurrah to our guy Duquel,” yelled Galan.
 “Our new seduction master!”

 Everyone cheered and patted Duquel.
 He seemed to have been readily accepted by his new war buddies.
 Xuxu bowed to Duquel.

 “Thanks for helping me with the load.
 At least one man remains civilized in the brutality of this war.”

 Her voice was a bit shrill and tense.
 She began collecting the tickets and handed out the beers, opening each with the swift move of a large metal church-key hanging from a twine on her neck.
 To kill his thirst, Papio chugged the entire bottle in one swallow.

+Castel, oblivious to her warning, approached Xuxu up close, almost pressing her against the counter.
 “Nice China Beach you have here,” he praised, his retinas on her bust line.
 She pulled away, instinctively moving towards the corner where Duquel stood.

 “Nice story, tell us more,” said Anzulia, wide-eyed, standing in front of Xuxu with a matador stance.
 Castel pulled out a small notebook with some colored pencils from his shirt pocket and began to sketch the bar girl.
 Charcoal drawing was his hobby and he also was a draftsman in civilian life.